luzfcb/prime-indicator/README.md

 How to remove
 ==============

-chmod a+x uninstall.sh
+chmod a+x remove.sh

-sudo ./uninstall.sh
+sudo ./remove.sh